-You will also study subjects across the curriculum that meet the requirements of the core Computer Science and Life Skills programmes of study.
+You will also study subjects across the curriculum that meet the requirements of the core Computer Science and Citizenship programmes of study as well as a programme of learning for Personal Health Social, Emotional and Economic education.

 Each Pathway differs slightly in what constitutes its core.